-- Logic 0 = Disable the transmit and receive FIFO (default). - Logic 1 = Enable the transmit and receive FIFOs.
-This bit must be set to logic 1 when other FCR bits are written or they will not be programmed.
+- Logic 0 = Non-FIFO Mode (default).
+Transmit and receive FIFOs disabled for 16450 compatibility.
+For normal operation, the FIFO Mode must be enabled. - Logic 1 = FIFO Mode.
+Enable the transmit and receive FIFOs.
+This bit must be set to a logic 1 when other FCR bits are written or they will not be programmed.